 - Non Resident landlords

-At Factotum our aim is to keep our landlords on the right side of the law and to nurture ‘best practice’.
+At Factotum our aim is to keep our landlords on the right side of the law and to nurture ‘best practice’ through our code of conduct.
 We can deal with all of the above regulations on behalf of our clients.